KnpLabs/KnpPaginatorBundle/Resources/doc/templates.md

 ## Choose the sorting direction

-The `knp_pagination_sortable()` template switch automaticly the sorting direction but sometimes you need to propose to your users to select the sorting direction of you list.
+The `knp_pagination_sortable()` template switch automatically the sorting direction but sometimes you need to propose to your users to select the sorting direction of you list.
 You can add an array at the end of `knp_pagination_sortable()` to choose the direction.

 ``` html